lillallol/temp/README.md

 ```
  </details>

-Not having to compile has so many advantages.
+Writing type annotations in comments has so many advantages.
 <details>
 <summary>The advantages.</summary>

+* no `.ts` to `.js` compilation needed
 * `.ts` files that contain implementations become redundant
-* less work for TypeScript maintainers
-* no `.ts` to `.js` compilation needed
+* no need for `tsc` to be a compiler
 * no need to wait the compiler
 * no need to develop faster compilers
-* no need for `tsc` to be a compiler
 * one less configuration for the build pipeline
 * no need to deal with the fragmented ecosystem of compiling `.ts` to `.js`
 * no need to depend on extra packages for your code to get executed